 - Ex.
 Customers are looking for a more convenient way to pay their invoices.

 Is there anything in my current marketing plan that I would like to improve upon for next season?

 - Ex.
 Facebook has been a strong source of referrals and I want to maximize this opportunity for the next busy season.

 The answers to these questions will help direct you towards what your off-season focus should be.

 Marketing For Your Pest Control Business

-It is important to stay in touch with your customer base, even during the winter months.
+It is important to market to your customer base, even during the winter months.
 You want to stay top of mind before pest activity begins to pick up in the warmer seasons.
-It is also a great time to get more people aware of your business by spreading the word of your services before peak season hits again.
+It is also a great time to get more people aware of your business by spreading the word about your services before peak season hits again.

-Stay social with your customer base all year long by emailing and posting about seasonally appropriate tips.
+Stay social with your customer base all year long by emailing and posting seasonally appropriate tips.